 HISTORICAL SKETCH.
-The College is a four-year, accredited, liberal arts college that enrolls more than 1700 students.
+The College is a four-year accredited, liberal arts college that enrolls more than 1700 students.
 The College is located in Fairfield, Alabama, six miles west of Downtown Birmingham.

 The College is a church-related college, founded in 1898 by the Colored Methodist Episcopal Church, now the Christian Methodist Episcopal (C.M.E.)
 Church.
 The College is still supported by and affiliated with the C.M.E.
-Church, although the faculty and student body represents many different denominations.
-The curriculum is formally and informally undergirded by attention to morality and ethics and to the perpetuation of Christian Values.
+Church; although, the faculty and student body represent many different denominations.
+The curriculum is formally and informally undergirded by attention to morality, ethics and to the perpetuation of Christian Values.

-The College began with efforts dating back to 1898 by the Colored Methodist Episcopal Church in Alabama to establish an educational institution.
-At that time, there were only two conferences in the state, the Alabama and the North Alabama conferences.
-Each conference made an effort to build an institution, and for some years each of these conferences operated separate schools, one at Thomasville, established in 1902.
-The College is generally considered to have developed from the high school operated at Booker City by the North Alabama Conference.
+The efforts to start a college began in 1873 with Bishop Miles suggesting that his colleagues and other leaders should select some schools and sites and present to the General Conference of 1874.
+In 1898, the of Alabama Conference the Colored Methodist Episcopal Church established a high school in Thomasville.
+Two annual conferences of the CME in Alabama, the North Alabama Conference and the Alabama Conference voted to establish a college and formed a 30-member Board of Trustees who made up the Trustee Board of Miles College.
+The College is generally considered to have developed from the high school operated at City by the North Alabama Booker Conference.
 However, it may be considered a merger of the two schools, for the Thomasville High School served as a feeder to Miles College for several years.